mishedone/mo-lottery/README.md

 ### Installation

-The project includes a Vagrant file that installs all necessary software and deploys an initial version of the backend database (so you can get going faster).
-You just need to install Vagrant, run git clone and boot the VM via vagrant up.
+The project includes a `Dockerfile` to build the `mo-lottery` image and `docker-compose.yml` file to manage a container and map the proper ports and volumes.
+Just run:

+1. `docker build -t mo-lotter:latest .`

+2. `docker compose up`

 Afterwards the frontend will be accessible at http://127.0.0.1:9100 and you can start playing.

 ### User interface